Find More Apps

 Visit Website

 Founded in 2016 by James Kelly with 35 people at a coffee shop in Waterloo, Ontario, FaithTech grew out of a simple question: Is there anyone else like me — passionate about Jesus and technology?^2 Kelly, who holds both a Master of Divinity and a Bachelor of Commerce, brought a rare blend of church planting experience and startup savvy to the mission.
-Today, FaithTech has a dedicated team with regional directors spanning North America, MENA, and Asia-Pacific, plus a board that includes executives from SkipTheDishes, Meta, and Global Media Outreach.^3
+Today, FaithTech has a dedicated team with regional directors spanning North America, MENA, Asia-Pacific, and Brazil, plus a board that includes executives from SkipTheDishes, Meta, and Global Media Outreach.^3

-In February 2026, FaithTech partnered with Strategic Resource Group for an Integration Sprint in Silicon Valley, bringing together missionaries, technologists, and funders to build an AI-assisted trauma-healing tool for the MENA region — following Jesus's pattern of meeting people in their suffering first.^6 The organization also publishes Missional Tech Trends — in-depth research reports on emerging technologies including quantum computing, robotics, drones, blockchain, and AI world models, each explored through a biblical lens.^1
+In February 2026, FaithTech partnered with Strategic Resource Group for an Integration Sprint in Silicon Valley, bringing together missionaries, technologists, and funders to build an AI-assisted trauma-healing tool for the MENA region — following Jesus's pattern of meeting people in their suffering first.^7 James Kelly is a confirmed speaker at the Missional AI Global Summit 2026 in Silicon Valley.^8

 Why People Love It

 "Faith communities like FaithTech exist because there is a significant 'white space' unaddressed by most churches and workplaces.
-They naturally transform digital and workplace environments into spaces where people can encounter Jesus." — CV Global^9
+They naturally transform digital and workplace environments into spaces where people can encounter Jesus." — CV Global^11

 Notable